JanDeDobbeleer/oh-my-posh/docs/docs/segment-python.md

 ## What

-Display the currently active python version and virtualenv when a folder contains `.py` files or `.ipynb` files.
+Display the currently active python version and virtualenv.
 Supports conda, virtualenv and pyenv.

 ## Sample Configuration